-Most importantly for feeder setup, is to know your limitations for hunting.
-If you will be hunting with a rifle, bow or even crossbow, you must setup your stand and feeder accordingly.
+Most importantly for a feeder setup, is to know your limitations for hunting.
+If you are going to hunt with a rifle, bow or even crossbow, you must setup your stand and feeder accordingly.

 But before you setup your blind or tree stand, be aware of the prevailing wind.
 Setup so you are downwind from the feeder.

 Of course, if you will be rifle hunting, then your setup doesn’t have to be as critical.
 Just make sure the distance is within your range for accuracy and that you have a good vantage point when it comes to seeing not only your feeder, but also the immediate surrounding area.

 In short, before you purchase a feeder and trail cameras, make sure there are deer in the area where you want to place your stand.

 You will be hunting that spot, so set that up regardless of the direction where the deer comes in.
 You will have the vantage point, whether by tree stand or ground blind.

 Check the prevailing wind direction so the deer won’t smell you before you even see them.

 Last, but not least, be sure that wherever you setup, it will be a comfortable and an ethical shot for your skill level.
 And enjoy every minute of what nature has to offer!